 Also, apart from the quota, and relaxations in age-limit, the number of chances and cut-off marks are available for OBC, SC, and ST. No relaxations regarding the limit or number of attempts have so far been granted for Economically Weaker Candidates among general category candidates.
 There may be a separate cut-off for the EWS quota – on similar lines of OBC, SC, and ST.

 In determining the income of the OBC candidates, the income of the candidate or his/her spouse is not included.
 However, the definition of family for the EWS quota is different.
 It includes the candidate as well as his spouse.

 In India, there are two kinds of seats – merit seats and reserved seats.
 Merit seats are open to all while reserved seats are quotas provided to separate categories with a view to uplift them.

-There are different kinds of reservations quotas in India – OBC quota, SC quota, ST quota etc. EWS quota is the latest reservation quota introduced.
+There are different kinds of reservation quotas in India – OBC quota, SC quota, ST quota, etc. EWS quota is the latest reservation quota introduced.